JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Here’s something you probably already knew: the part of the potato plant we’re interested in eating grows beneath the surface—it’s the spud, or the tuber, that we dig up at the end of this plant's life cycle.

-But what you maybe didn’t know is that the parts of the plant above the soil are a good reminder that another potato cousin is called deadly nightshade, AKA belladonna.
+But what you maybe didn’t know is that the parts of the plant above the soil are not at all edible.
+(Another potato cousin is called deadly nightshade, AKA belladonna.)
 Potato leaves, flowers, and fruit (yup, they can produce a berry that looks a bit like a green tomato) are, in fact, poisonous.
 Not kill-you-instantly-poisonous, but you definitely wouldn’t feel great for a bit.

 potato flower